Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Divorce and Extraordinary Expenses: The Very Recent Ruling of the Court of Cassation

-The recent ordinance no. 33939 of December 5, 2023, from the Court of Cassation provides important clarifications regarding the management of extraordinary expenses in the context of divorce.
-In particular, the ruling focused on the issue of reimbursement for expenses incurred for the maintenance of the adult daughter who is not yet financially independent, a topic of great relevance in post-separation family dynamics.
+The recent ordinance no. 33939 of December 5, 2023, by the Court of Cassation offers important clarifications regarding the management of extraordinary expenses in divorce proceedings.
+In particular, the ruling focused on the issue of reimbursement for expenses incurred for the maintenance of an adult daughter who is not yet economically self-sufficient, a matter of great relevance in post-separation family dynamics.

-In the specific case, B.B. requested reimbursement from A.A. for the extraordinary expenses incurred for their daughter C.C., including expenses for university accommodation and other necessities.
-A.A., however, opposed the request, claiming that such expenses had not been agreed upon and did not fall under the category of extraordinary expenses.
-The Court of Appeal of Venice upheld the first-instance decision, deeming that the expenses in question were indeed extraordinary and necessary for the well-being of the daughter.
+In the specific case, B.B. had requested reimbursement from A.A. for extraordinary expenses incurred for their daughter C.C., including expenses for university accommodation and other necessities.
+A.A., however, had objected, arguing that these expenses had not been agreed upon and did not fall within the scope of extraordinary expenses.
+The Court of Appeal of Venice had confirmed the first-instance decision, holding that the expenses in question were indeed extraordinary and necessary for the daughter's well-being.

-The Court held that, for extraordinary expenses, prior information or agreement with the other parent is not necessary unless they are incompatible with the child’s economic conditions.
+The Court held that, for extraordinary expenses, prior information or consultation with the other parent is not necessary, unless they are incompatible with the child's economic conditions.

 Fundamental Legal Principles

-The Court of Cassation reiterated some fundamental legal principles regarding child maintenance expenses.
-In particular, the cohabiting parent is not required to pre-agree on all expenses arising from ordinary needs.
-Extraordinary expenses must be evaluated in relation to their relevance and unpredictability, and do not always require a prior agreement, especially if they are necessary for the child’s well-being.
-Key points of the ruling highlight that:
+The Court of Cassation reiterated some fundamental legal principles concerning child maintenance expenses.
+In particular, the cohabiting parent is not required to pre-agree to all expenses arising from ordinary needs.
+Extraordinary expenses must be assessed in relation to their significance and unpredictability, and do not always require prior agreement, especially if they are necessary for the child's well-being.
+Among the salient points of the ruling, it is highlighted that:

 • The non-cohabiting parent can refuse reimbursement only if the expenses are not justified.